-2.3.1 - Student-centric methods such as experiential learning, participative learning and problemsolving methodologies are used for enhancing learning experiences: 1.
-Experiential Learning:
+2.3.1 - Student-centric methods such as experiential learning, participative learning and problem-solving methodologies are used for enhancing learning experiences:

+1. Experiential Learning:
-1. Laboratory courses in emerging technologies/domains have been introduced in the curriculum of all program.

-2. Multiple internships, typically at the end of even semesters, has been made mandatory in all the programs for promoting on-job experiential learning.

-3. Industrial Visits are organized to engage students in experiential learning.

-4. Project-based learning has been introduced in several courses.
+- 1. Laboratory courses in emerging technologies/domains have been introduced in the curriculum of all programs. - Multiple internships, typically at the end of even semesters, has been made mandatory in all the programs for promoting on-job experiential learning. - 3.
+Industrial Visits/Exposure visits are organized to engage students in experiential learning. - 4.
+Project-based learning has been introduced in several courses.